Laenatud naene: Plot

-The main character (August Kuuskemaa) lives a carefree bachelor's life.
+The main character lives a carefree bachelor's life.
 However, in order to receive money to live on from his rich uncle Paul Pinna, he has pretended that he has married and become a father.
 When the uncle announces in his letter that he is about to visit, the main character sets out to find a "borrowed wife" for the duration of the visit.
 He desperately tries to persuade women on the city streets, on the ice, and on the slope of Toompea.
-Having found a sympathetic "wife" (Betty Kuuskemaa), he rushes to the train station to meet his uncle.
+Having found a sympathetic "wife", he rushes to the train station to meet his uncle.
 At home, the uncle distributes gifts, but he wants to see the child.
 The main character rushes outside to look for a suitable child, but at the same time the uncle befriends the young lady and learns the truth, which pleases him.
 Now the uncle can ask for the woman's hand in marriage, and his feelings are reciprocated.
 When the nephew arrives home with a stolen child, a happy couple awaits him and a generous uncle who forgives his deceptions.